#MICRONET_HEADING# New England Chapter Template

-The New England Chapter of the Society of Wetland Scientists is a non-profit educational organization dedicated to fostering conservation and understanding of wetland issues in ME, NH, VT, MA, CT and RI.
+The New England Chapter of the Society of Wetland Scientists is a non-profit educational organization dedicated to fostering conservation and understanding of wetland issues in Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont.
 The objectives of the New England Chapter of the SWS are:

 - To operate solely and exclusively as a non-profit and educational organization to foster conservation and understanding of wetland issues of particular interest to New England.